Creamed corn pudding casserole. Part cornbread, part souffle, part bread pudding, part casserole – every bit delicious.

 Pour it into the prepared baking dish.
 Bake it at 350 for about 45-50 minutes, or until lightly browned around the edges and a toothpick inserted in the center comes out clean.

-There ya have it–corn pudding.
+There ya have it!
+Creamed corn pudding casserole.
 Firm around the edges, and creamy and delectable inside.

 Make it.
 Eat it.
 Dream about it.